MonicaMMartinezV/GrammarPy/README.md

 ```
 In this example if the var_1 has an integer value of 3, and var_2 has the same value as val_1, the output of the script will be “Path 3.Default”.

+It's important to stress and emphasize that we will be using an LL(1) syntactic analysis, in other words, LL(1) parsing.
+This technique is widely employed due to its efficiency and simplicity in implementation.
+The term "LL" signifies that the analysis proceeds from left to right and focuses on the leftmost derivation, meaning that it examines the leftmost part of the input string first and progresses towards the right.
+The "(1)" specifies that the syntactic analyzer only uses a single lookahead symbol when making analysis decisions, simplifying the process and eliminating the need to backtrack in exploring possible paths.
+This approach proves particularly beneficial in the context of our solution as it allows for efficient and accurate analysis of the grammatical structure of expressions according to the rules defined in our grammar.
+By utilizing LL(1) syntactic analysis, we can construct a parser capable of swiftly processing the code and detecting potential syntactic errors, thus enhancing the robustness and reliability of our solution (GeeksforGeeks, 2023).

 ## **Models**